 What three words would you use to describe your art?

 Unapologetic.
-I know it’s a word used a lot by black people, but that is absolutely what it is.
+I know it’s a word used a lot by black people, but that's absolutely what it is.
 It’s bold.
 When I say bold, I don’t just mean the colours.
-It’s just really in your face because it’s meant to say this is us.
+It’s just really in your face because it’s meant to say, this is us.
 Take it or leave it.
 Using big lips for instance, obviously you see me, and I have big lips, it was something that I realise that I grew up hating until I realised how sexy it was.
 You had people calling you names because of your big lips and then suddenly loving them.
 It’s something that as black people we have in abundance, so making sure people see our features and appreciate our dark skin, the boldness comes from that.
 The third word that I would use is culture.
-When you look at my work you can see a mixture of both my African background and Western upbringing.
+When you look at my work you can see a mixture of both my African background and western upbringing.

 "It was my way of contributing to the talk of racism, and really looking at ourselves as black people to say that yes, we are tackling racism and it's a big issue, but it’s a world issue.
 It’s not really our issue, it’s other people’s issue.
 What is our issue is colourism."